-Tommaso Scquizzato studies Medicine and Surgery at Vita-Salute San Raffaele University in Milan, Italy, among the top Italian universities and located inside the largest scientific campus with the highest scientific output in the country.
+Tommaso Scquizzato, MD received his M.D. degree from Vita-Salute San Raffaele University in Milan, Italy, among the top Italian universities and located inside the largest scientific campus with the highest scientific output in the country.

 He does research in the Center for Intensive Care and Anesthesiology of San Raffaele Hospital in Milan, Italy.
 His areas of interest are: